christianhaitian/EmulationStation-fcamod/README.md

 ===========

 **~/.emulationstation/es_systems.cfg:**
-When first run, an example systems configuration file will be created at `~/.emulationstation/es_systems.cfg`.  `~` is `$HOME` on Linux, and `%HOMEPATH%` on Windows.
+When first run, an example systems configuration file will be created at `~/.emulationstation/es_systems.cfg`.  `~` is `$HOME` on Linux.
 This example has some comments explaining how to write the configuration file.
 See the "Writing an es_systems.cfg" section for more information.

 **Keep in mind you'll have to set up your emulator separately from EmulationStation!**